 View details

-The nodding white, trumpet-shaped flowers of this marvellous foxglove are variously splotched and freckled inside their throats with rich maroon - sometimes so heavily that it becomes a solid block of colour.
-These two-tone flowers appear on sturdy stems throughout the summer and are very appealing to bees.
+The nodding white, trumpet-shaped flowers of Digitalis purpurea 'Pam's Choice' are variously splotched and freckled inside their throats with rich maroon - sometimes so heavily that it becomes a solid block of colour.
+These marvellous two-tone flowers appear on sturdy stems throughout the summer and are very appealing to bees.

 How to care for Digitalis purpurea Pam's Choice: